pnp/pnpcore/docs/using-the-sdk/provisioning-intro.md

 ## Sample

 **[Demo.Console.Provisioning](https://github.com/pnp/pnpcore/tree/dev/samples/Demo.Console.Provisioning)** is a console application built on this package.
-It extracts templates with or without content, saves them as `.xml` or `.pnp`, shows what a template contains, and applies one to an existing site or to a new communication site it creates for you — with both interactive and app-only authentication.
+It extracts templates with or without content, and tenant templates of a site collection with its joined sites, subsites and teams, saves them as `.xml` or `.pnp`, shows what a template contains, and applies one to an existing site or to a new communication site it creates for you — with both interactive and app-only authentication.
 It is the quickest way to see the engine work end to end.